Doctor of Philosophy with a Major in Architecture

 - Design Computation

-- Building Technology & Performance
+- Building Design Technology

-- Architecture, Culture & Behavior
+- Architecture, Culture and Behavior

 Digital-based information technologies have profoundly affected architectural discourse and practice.
 New types of representation and manufacturing, emergent materials and technologies, innovating modes of collaboration and project delivery, all constitute a profoundly new discourse that has revolutionized the ways architects design, think and talk about architecture, design and buildings.
 The Design Computation area addresses this emergent all encompassing computational basis for architectural design by inquiring on a variety of related sub-areas including generative and parametric design, digital fabrication, prototyping and robotics, building information modeling (BIM), immersive visualization and virtual reality, databases and user interfaces, formal specification of shape and style, and computer implementation of analytical and design tools.
 The work draws upon relations with other disciplines at Georgia Tech including allied fields within the College of Design as well as the Colleges of Computing, Engineering, Sciences, Business, and the Liberal Arts.

-Building Technology & Performance
+Building Design Technology

-The Ph.D. specialization in Building Technology & Performance advances the use of building physics, building technology, mathematics, controls, modeling, and simulation for the design and operation of high-performing buildings.
+The Ph.D. specialization in Building Design Technology, advances the use of building physics, building technology, mathematics, controls, modeling, and simulation for the design and operation of high-performing buildings.
 The technical performance of buildings is the result of the complex interplay of highly variable boundary conditions with the physical behavior of many components operating in multiple domains.
 The capture of this interplay at appropriate resolution and aggregation with subsequent use in design and operational decisions is the major focus of our work.
 Research results generate new building performance knowledge in fields such as energy, sustainability, comfort, health, day-lighting, productivity and other performance aspects.

-The Ph.D. specialization in Architecture, History & Society promotes critical and scholarly reflection in architecture and urban design, with a special focus on issues linking theory and practice.
+The Ph.D. specialization in Architecture History, Theory, Criticism, promotes critical and scholarly reflection in architecture and urban design, with a special focus on issues linking theory and practice.
 Ongoing work extends a distinguished record of faculty and alumni scholarship in the field based upon the unique range of disciplines and professions available within the College of Design and Georgia Tech.
 While highlighting modern and contemporary architecture, faculty interests vary significantly by subject area, period, region, and methodological emphasis.
 These continuously evolving interests are dedicated to understanding the built environment as a form of cultural production.
 In different ways and with various techniques, faculty contribute to a growing field of cross-cultural studies and interdisciplinary scholarship that use rigorous concepts from humanistic, social scientific, and technical disciplines often considered to be outside the purview of architectural history and theory, to better understand the material, spatial, and intellectual dimensions of the physical world.

-Architecture, Culture, and Behavior
+Architecture, Culture, Behavior

-The field of Architecture, Culture & Behavior explores how individual, social, organizational, and cultural behavior, performance, and experience relate to the design of buildings and urban space.
+The field of Architecture, Culture, Behavior, explores how individual, social, organizational, and cultural behavior, performance, and experience relate to the design of buildings and urban space.
 We develop tools and methods to describe and quantify the properties of built form, model performance and evaluate design and their impacts on individual experience and organizational functioning.
 Underlying themes of inquiry include spatial cognition; the relationship between built space and social networks; the relationship between built space and the morphology of behaviors; the evolution of building types in relation to the changing programmatic requirements of their occupant organizations; the perceptual and functional implications of design languages.
 Particular studies explore a range of built environments: healthcare facilities that support higher quality care; workplace design that supports organizational culture and productivity; museum design that supports informal learning; urban design that supports active and vibrant communities.

 For further details on the program, contact: